morteza/ACNets/notebooks/dosenbach2007/README.md

 A systematic review of the cognitive control literature revealed 39 control-related ROIs [@dosenbach2007].
 By extracting resting time-series of those ROIs and correlating them, we can produce a seed-based connectivity matrix of size $(39 \times 39)$ for each subject.

-Next, I will binarize the connectivity matrices with respect to an arbitrary threshold `r`.
+Next, I will binarize the connectivity matrices with respect to an arbitrary threshold $r$.
 The remaining edges, i.e., connectivities stronger than $r$, are expected to form a small-world network of 8 subgraphs that each might relate to a different aspect of cognitive control.
 See [@dosenbach2007] and notebooks for more detailed explanation of the method.

 ## Notebooks